 Assess your website

 It may be painful to consider that you made a mistake, but it is important to determine whether your business model is valid or not.
-Validate your business idea by talking about it to other people.
-You may think that you have launched the Next Big Thing, only to find that only you and your family likes your business idea.
-Your whole execution – including your website -may be wrong.
+Validate your business idea by talking about it to other people or use an online service like Helpfull.com.
+With such a tool, you can get rapid feedback from a diverse population.
+Many entrepreneurs use it to test drive or sanity check their startup ideas.
+You may think that you have launched the Next Big Thing, only to find that only you and your family like your business idea.
+Your whole execution – including your website — may be wrong.

 It is also important to view your website from the perspective of a new visitor by asking these questions: